 To provide an idea of the scale of the work required, the POW roof is approximately 10,000 square metres.
 That’s roughly the equivalent of 166 terraced houses, or 100 four-bedroom detached houses.
 Essentially, the size of a large housing development.

-The health board has spent around £20m maintaining the Princess of Wales Hospital in the last five years, prioritising those issues that had been identified as requiring immediate attention to safeguard patients and staff.
+The health board has spent around £20m maintaining the Prince of Wales Hospital in the last five years, prioritising those issues that had been identified as requiring immediate attention to safeguard patients and staff.
 This has includes repair work to the roof to address isolated leaks.

 However, when the hospital suffered a more sustained and widespread series of leaks last month we immediately undertook work, involving specialist contactors, to carry out more invasive, comprehensive structural surveys of the roof.
 Carrying our these surveys has required the erection of a complicated network of scaffolding to enable roofing experts to safely access the roof.
 The serious internal problems with the roof were not visible prior to this survey being carried out.